Harry-Liu23/Beatson-Team-Project/.gitlab/merge_request_templates/Default.md

 What are the (high-level) changes that you've made?

 **Wider impact**:
-How do these changes affect the exisiting codebase?
+How do these changes affect the existing codebase?

 **Feedback requests:**
 What specific aspects are you looking for feedback on from the reviewer?